 - Fourthly, label and take pictures of everything.
 Put your name on your suitcase and make it colorful.
 Make multiple copies of your passport, license, health cards, travel visas, and travel insurance documents.

 - Lastly, Tip number five: The airplane.
 Once you’re finally on the plane, you will thank yourself for packing a snack, mixed nuts, chips, dried fruit, etc. And it doesn’t hurt to upload the best movies or music to your devices.
 Also, don’t forget your travel pillow.

 For your information!

 Okay, you made it, you are here, and you have finally arrived at your hotel.
+Your awesome trip can begin!
 Now what?

 In conclusion, the best things to bring to Costa Rica is your common sense.
 Don’t flash valuables on the street and don’t panic when you lose them.
 And stick with us, we know Costa Rica.
 The My Costa Rica team lives and breathes these streets, some of us even grew up here.
 Now you should be prepared for anything for Traveling to Costa Rica!